rundeck/docs/docs/manual/01-introduction.md

 #### Rundeck

-At its core, Rundeck is free open source software licensed under the [Apache Software License](v2.0), and you can participate in the project on [GitHub].
+Rundeck Open Source is free open source software licensed under the [Apache Software License v2.0](http://www.apache.org/licenses/LICENSE-2.0.html), and you can participate in the project on [GitHub].
 For those who write and run Rundeck jobs at small-scale usage (e.g., limited use or within a team), the open-source Rundeck delivers you the features you need, for free, _forever_.

 #### Rundeck Enterpise (fka Rundeck Pro)